Back

 3. Knowing the don’ts

-Experts and IT-leaders have already written tons of articles on how to craft perfect interface designs.
-Be careful and don’t blindly follow everything they write about.
+Experts and IT leaders have already written tons of articles on how to craft perfect interface designs.
+Be careful, and don’t blindly follow everything they write about.
 Just check out this example: both Facebook and Instagram have design “flaws” that freak the hell out.
 But you know what?
-People have already got used to them.
-These flaws somehow became “intuitive” and other apps have adopted them.
-The designer’s responsibility is to distinguish questionable UX-design patterns from mistakes that just ruin the user experience.
+People have already gotten used to them.
+These flaws somehow became “intuitive,” and other apps have adopted them.
+The designer’s responsibility is to distinguish questionable UX design patterns from mistakes that just ruin the user experience.

-The above said just proves the importance of following the trends: chasing perfection matters only after establishing loyalty.
-Loyal users are usually open for innovations and willing to talk — because they want to, not because they have to.
+The above just proves the importance of following the trends.
+Chasing perfection matters only after establishing loyalty.
+Loyal users are usually open to innovations and willing to talk — because they want to, not because they have to.

 From theory to practice: how we executed healthcare app design concept

-So, following the principles above, we’ve crafted a healthcare app design concept: opted for a very minimalistic style, picked trendy purple as the main color.
+So, following the principles above, we’ve crafted a healthcare app design concept — opted for a very minimalistic style and picked trendy purple as the main color.

 Healthcare App Design - Screen 3

 Eventually, we reached the initial goal.
-The finished healthcare app design-concept looked much like lifestyle apps target audience was used to.
+The finished healthcare app design concept looked much like the lifestyle app’s target audience was used to.

 From concept to clickable prototype in 1.5 weeks

 Next, we needed to build a clickable prototype.
-This stage is entirely about crafting lacking screens, working through user scenarios.
+This stage is entirely about crafting screens that are lacking and working through user scenarios.

-Designing screens is a piece of cake: once we agreed on the design-concept, everything usually goes smoothly.
-We basically split user scenarios into 2 groups: standard (log in, password recovery, etc) and unique.
+Designing screens is a piece of cake.
+Once we agree on the design-concept, everything usually goes smoothly.
+We basically split user scenarios into two groups: standard (log-in, password recovery, etc.) and unique.
 When it comes to standard user scenarios, using big competitors and market giants as a reference is the best thing to do.

-“Using competitors as a reference” — in theory, this sounds pretty easy, however, most founders ignore competitors’ experience — this generally causes higher bounce rates.
-Let’s say, your competitor has a very expensive technology, like, online-chat for gaining user feedback.
-Rather than executing a cheaper and technologically-simple chat alternative, startuppers tend to opt for phone calls, which is painful these days for regular users and leads to zero feedback in the result.
+“Using competitors as a reference” — in theory, this sounds pretty easy.
+However, most founders ignore competitors’ experience — which generally causes higher bounce rates.
+Let’s say, your competitor has a very expensive technology, like online chat for gaining user feedback.
+Rather than executing a cheaper and technologically simple chat alternative, startuppers tend to opt for phone calls, which is painful these days for regular users and leads to zero feedback as a result.

 For startuppers, being actively involved in the project work is a real must.
-To keep clients informed, we prefer sticking to an iterative approach and divide the entire project into subtasks, then schedule client meetings (every 2 days) and present the work done during the iteration.
+To keep clients informed, we prefer sticking to an iterative approach and dividing the entire project into subtasks, then scheduling client meetings (every two days) and presenting the work done during the iteration.
 This approach brings two main benefits.
 First, to-the-point change requests from clients.
 Second, no ridiculous requests like “Design is pretty good, but let’s create a new one!” at the end of the UI/UX stage.

-One more life hack that eases both clients’ and product teams’ lives: less text, more visuals.
+One more life hack that eases both clients’ and product teams’ lives — less text and more visuals.
 In this regard, mind maps, roadmaps, sketches, and storyboards are super helpful.

 At the end of this stage, we deliver a stunning clickable prototype created in Marvel (or in any of its alternatives).
-Such a prototype is perfect for sharing on conferences, with venture capitalists and investors.
-In addition to that, some founders create a short video demo — which might also be a very good idea!
+Such a prototype is perfect for sharing at conferences with venture capitalists and investors.
+In addition to that, some founders create a short video demo — which might also be an excellent idea!

 First founders’ successes

-To take their business idea to the next level, founders decided to pick a new name.
-It is worth noting that general stylistics, color pallette, and specific design-elements stayed the same as we initially designed.
+To take their business idea to the next level, the founders decided to pick a new name.
+It is worth noting that general stylistics, color palette, and specific design elements stayed the same as we initially designed.

 How useful was this post?